EMC-Partner TRA3000 Burst/Surge EMC Test System

 conforms to IEC/EN 61000-4-8

-The EM TESTís multi-function UCS500N7 generator simulates electromagnetic interference effects for immunity testing of conducted EMC tests for CE mark testing, which include Combination Wave/Ringwave, Electrical Fast Transient (EFT)/ Burst/Surge, pulses and Power Quality Testing (PQT).
+The EMC-Partner Transient 3000 multi-function generator simulates electromagnetic interference effects for immunity testing of conducted EMC tests for CE mark testing, which include Combination Wave, Electrical Fast Transient (EFT)/ Burst/Surge, pulses and Power Quality Testing (PQT).
 Extensive expansion capabilities enable the system to be configured for a much broader range of applications.
-Featuring an innovative, modular design, the USC500N7 multifunction generator that simulates electromagnetic interference effects for immunity testing is a versatile system that can be configured for basic testing needs and expanded to meet the needs of sophisticated test laboratories.
+Featuring an innovative, modular design, the Transient 3000 multifunction generator that simulates electromagnetic interference effects for immunity testing is a versatile system that can be configured for basic testing needs and expanded to meet the needs of sophisticated test laboratories.
+EMC-Partner’s proven architecture enables individual pulse modules to be calibrated separately, with calibration data and correction factors stored on the slave controller.
+New modules can be easily installed with no need to return the entire system for calibration.

-For quick, reliable results, standardized test routines are preprogrammed and can be initiated with just a few prompts.
-Convenient input buttons make each parameterís value highly visible and allow the user to quickly select and modify all settings-even during a test..
+For quick, reliable results, standardized test can be initiated with just a few "clicks” using the integrated Test Assistance (TA) function.
+Convenient input buttons make each parameter’s value highly visible and allow the user to quickly select and modify all settings.
 Ramp functions can be programmed quickly and easily.
 Multi-step test procedures can be created and their sequence or parameter values can be changed easily.

 - Electrostatic Discharges (ESD)